We Only Join Two Kinds of Companies.

 • Code review and pairing on AI features

-• The goal is a team that ships AI without me, not a permanent dependency
+• The goal is a team that ships AI without us, not a permanent dependency

-Worth saying plainly: I work solo and keep the roster short.
-The person on the intro call is the person writing the code.
+Worth saying plainly: everyone here is senior, and there are not many of us.
+The engineers on the intro call are the ones writing the code.

-The flagship work: agents that take real actions in real workflows, backed by the evals, guardrails, and monitoring that separate a demo from a system you can trust.
+This section is for the company that already has customers and a payroll.
+Our flagship work runs inside the business: the queues, handoffs, and back-office processes your customers never see, and where the cost actually sits.
+Agents that take real actions in real workflows, backed by the evals, guardrails, and monitoring that separate a demo from a system you can trust.
+If your repo is still empty, skip ahead one section.

 • Support & Triage Agents